In This Article

 If you’ve tried multiple CBD products and they don’t seem to work, CBG could be worth a try.
 If you have a low tolerance for THC, adding a little CBG hemp can make your experience feel more even.

-Overall, CBG can make smoking hemp flower more effective and enjoyable for you.
+Overall, these CBG benefits can make smoking hemp flower more effective and enjoyable for you.

 Is CBD or CBG Better?